nneil/stmbl-notes/firmware-flashing-dfu-windows.md

 ![Screenshot of `DfUse`](screenshots/DfuSe.png)

-- Under `Upload Action` click `Choose..` and select `f3.bin` for the LV board or `f4.bin` for the HV board.
-(Accept the strange warning that appears)
+- Under `Upgrade or Verify Action` click `Choose..` and select `f4.dfu` for the LV board or `f3.dfu` for the HV board.
+Note the version displayed is what was entered earlier in `Dfu file manager`.
-- Click `Upload` to flash the firmware to the board
+- Click `Ugrade` to flash the firmware to the board
+- Observe the Erase Phase followed by the `Download Phase`
 - Repeat the process for the other board
 ## Servoterm
-Start servoterm from the Apps menu, found on the bookmarks bar of a new Chrome tab, the URL is chrome://apps/
+Start servoterm from the Apps menu, found on the bookmarks bar of a new Chrome tab, the URL is chrome://apps/ Command to check version is `about`